PrestaShop/prestashop-specs/back-office/wishlist.md

 - The number of products in the list is displayed to the left of the list name
 This means that it accounts for all the idproduct-idproduct allocated For example, if there are 3 variations of the same product it counts as 3 products.
+In the case of a product pack, this counts as 1 pack and not the number of products in the pack

 ![wishlist screen 8](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-8.png)

 I can view the products and I can sort them as follows: